Search for anything...

 Definitely!
 This metal detector is a valuable, entertaining, low-cost tool for beginners of any age.
 It provides a decent introduction to metal detecting, with the chance of unearthing occasional treasures.
 However, be prepared to find a lot of mundane objects along the way, which adds to the fun of exploration rather than detract from it.

-• Great gift for kids.
+• Great metal detector for beginners!

 Style: Metal Detector